contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

           RX bytes:36213596 (36.2 MB)  TX bytes:858264 (858.2 KB)
 ```

-Notice the following:
+In the above output, you'll see:

-- The `docker0` interface corresponds to the linux bridge and its associated
+- `docker0` interface corresponds to the linux bridge and its associated
 subnet `172.17.0.1/16`.
-This is created by the Docker daemon automatically, and
+This is created by docker daemon automatically, and
-is the default network containers belong to when no network is explicitly specified.
+is the default network containers would belong to when an override network
+is not specified
-- `eth0` in this VM is the management interface, which we used to connect to the VM with ssh.
+- `eth0` in this VM is the management interface, on which we ssh into the VM
-- `eth1` in this VM is the interface used to connect to an external network (if needed).
+- `eth1` in this VM is the interface that connects to external network (if needed)
-- `eth2` in this VM is the interface that carries vxlan and control (for example, etcd) traffic.
+- `eth2` in this VM is the interface that carries vxlan and control (e.g. etcd) traffic

-Next, check the version of the Contiv Network utility:

 ```
 vagrant@tutorial-node1:~$ netctl version
 ```

-`netctl` is a utility to create, update, read and modify Contiv objects.
-The *netctl*
-utility is a command-line interface (CLI) wrapper over the Contiv Network REST interface.

-#### How to Restart
-You can reset the VM cluster if the VM is shut down or restarted, or if connectivity is lost.
-Then, restart the tutorial from where you left at the beginning of the chapter.

-To reset, type `vagrant -f destroy` to clean up and stop the cluster,
-then restart again by typing `vagrant up`.

-## Chapter 1 - Introduction to Container Networking

-The container community recognized two main container networking models, the
-Container Network Model (CNM) and the Container Network Interface (CNI).

-### Docker libnetwork - The Container Network Model

-Container Network Model (CNM) is Docker's *libnetwork* network model for containers.
-It has the following features:

-- An endpoint is container's interface into a network.
-- A network is collection of arbitrary endpoints.
-- A container can belong to multiple endpoints (and therefore multiple networks).
-- CNM allows for co-existence of multiple drivers, with a network managed by one driver.
-- The model provides Driver APIs for IP address management (IPAM) and endpoint creation and deletion.
-- The IPAM Driver APIs are: Create/Delete Pool, Allocate/Free IP Address.
-- The Network Driver APIs are: Network Create/Delete, Endpoint Create/Delete/Join/Leave.
-- Used by Docker Engine, Docker Swarm, and Docker Compose Also used by other schedulers that schedule regular Docker containers, for example  Nomad or Mesos Docker Containerizer.

-### CoreOS CNI - Container Network Interface
-Container Network Interface (CNI) is CoreOS's network model for containers.
-It has the following features:

-- Allows specifying container id (uuid) for which a network interface is created.
-- Provides container Create/Delete events.
-- Provides the driver with access to the network namespace to plumb networking.
-- Provides no separate IPAM Driver: Container Create returns the IAPM information along with other data.
-- Used by Kubernetes and supported by various Kubernet network plugins, including Contiv.

-[Click here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin) to read more about using Contiv with CNI and Kubernetes.

-The examples throughout the rest of this tutorial use Docker, which implements the CNM APIs.

-#### Basic Container Networking

-Let's examine the networking supplied with a "plain vanilla" basic container.
-In the Docker VM, type to commands shown:
+`netctl` is a utility to create, update, read and modify contiv objects.
+It is a CLI wrapper
+on top of REST interface.

+#### How to restart if VM is shut down, restarted or connectivity is lost
+It is okay to restart the tutorial from where you left at the beginning of the chapter.
+The recommended way is to cleanup the setup using `vagrant -f destroy`, and
+then restarting them again using `vagrant up`

+### Chapter 1 - Introduction to Container Networking

+There are two main container networking model discussed within the community.

+#### Docker libnetwork - Container Network Model (CNM)

+CNM (Container Network Model) is Docker's libnetwork network model for containers
+- An endpoint is container's interface into a network
+- A network is collection of arbitrary endpoints
+- A container can belong to multiple endpoints (and therefore multiple networks)
+- CNM allows for co-existence of multiple drivers, with a network managed by one driver
+- Provides Driver APIs for IPAM and Endpoint creation/deletion
+- IPAM Driver APIs: Create/Delete Pool, Allocate/Free IP Address
+- Network Driver APIs: Network Create/Delete, Endpoint Create/Delete/Join/Leave
+- Used by docker engine, docker swarm, and docker compose; and other schedulers
+that schedules regular docker containers e.g. Nomad or Mesos docker containerizer

+#### CoreOS CNI - Container Network Interface (CNI)
+CNI (Container Network Interface) CoreOS's network model for containers
+- Allows specifying container id (uuid) for which network interface is being created
+- Provide Container Create/Delete events
+- Provides access to network namespace to the driver to plumb networking
+- No separate IPAM Driver: Container Create returns the IAPM information along with other data
+- Used by Kubernetes and thus supported by various kubernet network plugins, including Contiv

+Using Contiv with CNI/Kubernetes can be found [here](https://github.com/contiv/netplugin/tree/master/mgmtfn/k8splugin).
+The rest of the tutorial walks through the docker examples, which implements CNM APIs

+#### Basic container networking

+Let's examine the networking a container gets upon vanilla run

 ```
 vagrant@tutorial-node1:~$ docker network ls
-NETWORK ID          NAME                DRIVER 3c5ec5bc780a        none                null
+NETWORK ID          NAME                DRIVER 4e8800b4788f        bridge              bridge
-fb44f53e1e91        host                host
+ce3dd3b5e270        host                host
-6a63b892d974        bridge              bridge
+0e7681adac20        none                null

 vagrant@tutorial-node1:~$ docker run -itd --name=vanilla-c alpine /bin/sh
 Unable to find image 'alpine:latest' locally